-To enroll in or change 2018 ACA health insurance policies, consumers may visit www.healthcare.gov.
+To enroll in or change ACA health insurance policies for 2019, consumers may visit www.healthcare.gov.

-Consumer specialists at the N.C.
-Department of Insurance are available to answer any questions during ACA Open Enrollment by calling 1-855-408-1212.
+Also, consumer specialists within the N.C.
+Department of Insurance are available to answer any questions about health insurance during ACA Open Enrollment by calling 1-855-408-1212.

 “The N.C.
 Department of Insurance is in full support of giving consumers broad access to quality, affordable healthcare,” said Commissioner Causey.
 “We are doing our best to maintain a stable health insurance market that provides new products and more choices.”